OISF/suricata/rfc-schema-keyword.md

 # Proposed solution (etc/schema-proposal.json)

 Considering schema.json already contains the output fields, I believe it can be the most suitable place to hold information about these relationships.
 Detection keywords can be added to individual output fields, possibly with the use of JSON references.
-The information can then be centralized and no extra file needs to be created.
+The information can then be centralized and no extra file needs to be created to hold the relationships.
 At the same time, it is simple enough to be hand-editable and it is easy to extend.

 To make it managable in a text editor I thought of describing the relationship primarily in one direction e.g. what eve.json fields are described by what keywords.
 The other direction, what fields are affected by what keywords, can be obtained by inversing the data structure.

 The keyword and the eve.json fields can be in three states (somewhat similar to Git) - tracked, unassigned, ignored.

-Currently I think this would be sufficient to add to schema fields (detect-keywords array).
+Unassigned is the default state when no detect keywords were found for the given schema property.
 Value `ignored` would be used to suppress tracking and reporting of the schema field by the developer-facing tool.
 A missing `detect-keywords` field / empty array / array containg `unassigned` keyword would signify the field needs to be decided upon or it needs to be paired with a keyword.

+A simple suggestion is:

 ```json
 properties.http.properties {